devfake/flox/README.md

 If you import an backup, all movies and shows in your database will be deleted and replaced.
 Be sure to make an current backup before you import.
 The import will download all poster images.

+After the import, you can refresh the complete data (add missing episodes, update ratings and more) in the settings page.

 ### Translation

 All titles are in english by default.
 You can change your language by setting `TRANSLATION` in `backend/.env`.
 The most commons are `DE`, `IT`, `FR`, `ES` and `RU`.
 You can try to use your language code.